 I hereby give you permission to self-indulge for the first 2-3 weeks following your breakup.

-I’m not talking about a cliche of self-care activities (though I’m a big advocate of pedicured feet to get a girl going in the morning).
-What I’m talking about is giving in to the activities, pastimes, and guilty pleasures that are whispering to you from every inch of your being.
+I’m not talking about a cliché of self-care activities (though I’m a big advocate of pedicured feet to get a girl going in the morning).
+What I am talking about is giving into the activities, pastimes, and guilty pleasures that are whispering to you from every inch of your being…or maybe the part of your being that you don’t always indulge…

 Do you want to cry in the morning?
 Sleep in?
 Wine on a Tuesday night with takeout tacos?
 A pumpernickel bagel with extra cream cheese?
 Binging some true crime with microwave popcorn at noon on Saturday?